Under 2 hours

 Upgrading your kitchen faucet is an affordable way to improve the convenience and functionality of your kitchen.
 Depending on the number of holes and the style of your kitchen sink, the process will vary, but is still fairly easy.
-This guide will show you how to remove or how to change a kitchen sink faucet and give you step-by-step instructions on how to install a single-handle kitchen faucet, not a double handle kitchen faucet, so your kitchen can be back up and running in no time.
+This guide will show you how to remove or how to change a kitchen sink faucet.
+Read on for step-by-step instructions on how to install a single-handle kitchen faucet, not a double handle kitchen faucet.
+Your kitchen will be back up and running in no time.

 - Before installing a new kitchen faucet, be sure to go underneath your kitchen sink and check how many holes your existing sink uses.
 While a one-hole faucet can work in a 2-hole sink, the same won’t be true for a 2 or 3-hole faucet in a one-hole sink.

 - Since much of the job will be done on your back, a pillow will make the work easier to bear.
 Having a flashlight handy may also be helpful, along with a shallow pan and a couple of old towels standing by to catch any water.
 You should wear safety glasses to protect your eyes from falling debris.

 - Clear out all of the products and supplies under the sink.

 - If you have an electrical outlet beneath your sink, turn off power to it before you remove the old faucet.

 - We will show you how to install a single-handle kitchen faucet first as well as how to install a two-handle kitchen faucet.
 Let's start with the single-handed kitchen faucet.

 - Reach in underneath the cabinet and shut off the hot and cold water supply valves by turning them clockwise.
 If you don’t have stop valves already installed, you’ll need to turn off the water to the entire house.

 - If you have difficulty, try using a rag or a pair of pliers to improve your grip.